programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 Next, let’s examine the default item page, which displays your digital object and its corresponding metadata.
 There are a number of changes that can be made to the default page, including which metadata fields are shown, in what order, what the labels are, and whether we want them to interlink to other items on your site or include external links.

 To make changes, go to the `_data` folder and open the `config-metadata.csv` file.
-The top row (1) is the table header row, which tells us what each column means.
+The top row (1) is the table header row, which tells you what each column means.
 The first column **field** references the column name in your corresponding metadata CSV file, and **display_name** is the label on your item page.
 The **browse_link** and **external_link** columns are where you can turn on hyperlinking of fields or make a field link to an external website after each row below matches up to a metadata field that is displayed on your item page.

 {% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-13.png" alt="Screenshot of the config-metadata.csv file with the updates specified in the lesson." caption="Figure 13.
 Screenshot of the `config-metadata.csv` file with the updates specified in the lesson." %}